Eliminater30013/GAN/README.md

 - See the options folder for more options when training/testing

+GANPOP Architecture:

 <img src="https://github.com/Eliminater30013/GAN/blob/main/imgs/Network.jpg" width="512"/>

 ### Pre-trained Models

 Example pre-trained models for each experiment can be downloaded [here](Insert shared drive folder).
+Include .pth files for rectangular and cylindrical.

 ### Testing